TortugaLabs/assist/README.md

 #### Networking

 Usually a DHCP service is already enabled for all available devices.
-Somtimes this may fail, or you need to configure either __wireless__ or static IP.
+Somtimes this may fail, or you need to configure either _wireless_ or _static IP_.

 There are three (3) options for network configuration: